-8.2.3.4 The City will initiate express transit on Intensification Corridors and will continue to employ express services as part of the implementation of the Mississauga Bus Rapid Transit.
+8.2.3.4 The City will initiate express transit on Intensification Corridors and will continue to employ express services as part of the implementation for the Mississauga Bus Rapid Transit.

-8.2.3.5 Light rail transit is planned on Hurontario Street as the main north-south spine in Mississauga including service within the Downtown Core area.
-Bus Rapid Transit will run along the Highway 403/Eglinton Avenue corridor as the east-west spine to form part of the regional transit system in accordance with the Metrolinx Regional Transportation Plan.
+8.2.3.5 The City will construct the Bus Rapid Transit along the Highway 403/Eglinton Avenue corridor as the east-west spine within Mississauga, to form part of a regional transit system in accordance with the Metrolinx Regional Transportation Plan.